moses1252/Healthcare_Insurance_Analysis/README.md

 During the EDA phase, I explored the dataset to uncover initial patterns and areas worth deeper investigation:

-- Noticed that smokers tended to have significantly higher insurance charges compared to non-smokers.
+- Noticed that smokers tend to have significantly higher insurance charges compared to non-smokers.
-- Found that certain regions, particularly the Southeast, had a higher concentration of smokers.
+- Found that certain regions, particularly the Southeast, have a higher concentration of smokers.
-- Observed that older adults generally had higher average charges, especially those with higher BMI values.
+- Observed that older adults generally have higher average charges, especially those with higher BMI values.
 - Detected small variations in average charges between males and females, but no major imbalance in gender distribution.
 - Identified a relatively even spread of patients across regions, with slight differences in average charges per region.
 - These findings helped guide which KPIs to focus on during the formal analysis stage.